zupta/slate/source/includes/_create.md

 enable_whatsapp | boolean | if you have whatsapp for business account, you can pass opt-in information here so Clickpost starts sending out communications to customers order_id | character [50 characters] | order ID of the shipment invoice_base_64 | character | base 64 string of invoice.
-Required by DHL for PLT (Paper Less Trade) process
+Required by DHL for PLT (Paper Less Trade) process rvp_reason | character | mandatory for reverse pickups [pickups from customer location].
+Not required for forward, warehouse to customer

 <aside class="warning">